JordWyatt/tappd/README.md

 # Foobar

-A python script to pipe my recent untappd checkins into an Elasticsearch index
+A python script to pipe my recent untappd checkins into an Elasticsearch index.
+Created to have a play around with Elastic.

 ## Dependencies